 The film opened on June 22nd and became a critical and commercial

-which followed Daniel joining Miyagi on a visit back to his home village in
+followed Daniel joining Miyagi on a visit back to his home village in Okinawa.

-Okinawa.
-Despite mixed reviews, the film grossed even more than the original
+Despite mixed reviews, the film grossed even more than the original and led to

 revenge on Miyagi and Daniel.
 It was poorly received by fans and critics, and